 Knox Joins Illini after 15 seasons at Western Michigan

-Tim Knox is in his first season as the director of football operations for the Fighting Illini in 2012-13.
+Tim Knox is in his second season as the director of football operations for the Fighting Illini.
 He was hired to head coach Tim Beckman's first staff at Illinois on May 21, 2012.

 Knox came to Illinois after 15 seasons with the Western Michigan football program, including three as a graduate assistant (1997-99), one season as running backs coach (2004) and 11 (2000-03, 2005-11) seasons as director of football operations.

 A 1997 graduate of Hiram College, Knox lettered four years at cornerback for the Terriers, earning All-Ohio Athletic Conference Second-Team honors in 1995 and 1996, and honorable mention accolades in 1994.
 He was also a two-time OAC All-Academic selection in 1995 and 1996.